Sunlighter/TypeTraitsLib/README.md

 The serialization format is &ldquo;just a bunch of bytes&rdquo; and is sensitive to the structure of the data and to the names of union cases.
 (A new union case with a new name can be added without disturbing the deserialization of existing union cases.)
-It is not sensitive to the *names* of classes, though, so it is safe to rename a class or move it to another namespace (or assembly).
+It is not sensitive to the *names* of classes, though (unless the class names are used as union case names), so it is safe to rename a class or move it to another namespace (or assembly).
 It is also the same regardless of what version of .NET you are using, so it can be used to communicate between different versions of .NET.

 Type traits can also be used to generate &ldquo;debug strings&rdquo; so that the values of complex data structures can be easily seen or logged.
 However, there is no corresponding parser.